-After trying almost everything that the internet told me, the following is what helped me grow my hair.
-Now, it should be said that everyone is different and what works for me, may not work for you, but I believe that most of these things are pretty simple and can help you if you suffer from damaged, dry, or broken hair.
+After trying almost everything that the internet told me, the following helped me grow my hair.
+Now, it should be said that everyone is different, and what works for me, may not work for you, but I believe that most of these things are pretty simple and can help you if you suffer from damaged, dry, or broken hair.
 I am not paid or sponsored by any of these companies.
 Unless stated, I bought all these products with my own money.
-If they sell their products on Amazon, I will include a direct link to them that can be found on my Amazon Recommends page or you can click directly on the hyperlink to take you there.
+If they sell their products on Amazon, I will include a direct link to them on my Amazon Recommends page, or you can click directly on the hyperlink to take you there.

 1. I stopped touching my hair.

-I use to be obsessed with always running my fingers through my hair, twisting it around my fingers, or re-positioning my ponytail throughout the day, but this is what leads damage hair to break off!
-If you hair is already damaged, messing with your hair will only cause it more stress, not to mention all the oils on your hands cause your hair to become more dirty and oily…. which, makes you need to wash it more.
+I use to be obsessed with always running my fingers through my hair, twisting it around my fingers, or re-positioning my ponytail throughout the day, but this is what leads damaged hair to break off!
+If your hair is already damaged, messing with your hair will only cause it more stress, not to mention all the oils on your hands cause your hair to become dirtier and oil, makings you need to wash it more.
 Someone said to me, pretend your hair(s) are made of thin strands of gold every time you touch it.
 That image helped me a lot!

 2. I stopped brushing my hair.

-I only brush my hair when I first wash it and blow dry it, and I make sure to use a wet brush.
-After that, it is an absolute “no no” to brush my hair.
-Also, If your hair brush has hair in it, the oil from that hair can transfer to your clean hair and make it oilier.
+I only brush my hair when I first wash it and blow dry it, making sure to use a wet brush.
+After that, it is an absolute “no-no” to brush my hair.
+Also, If your hairbrush has hair in it, the oil from that hair can transfer to your clean hair and make it oilier.
 And, again, this makes you have to wash your hair more.
 Your hair is also the weakest when it is wet, so using a wet brush or a pick is only going to help stop the breakage.

 3. I stopped washing it so much.